nmillrr/ind-dpi-checker/README.md

     <img src="https://github.com/nmillrr/indesign-dpi-checker/blob/main/Step%203.png?raw=true">
 </p>

-9.You will be returned with a list of images that do not meet your input standard, along with their current DPIs.
+9. You will be returned with a list of images that do not meet your input standard, along with their current DPIs.

 <p align="center" width="100%">
     <img src="https://github.com/nmillrr/indesign-dpi-checker/blob/main/Step%204.png?raw=true">